-Telecommuters are a relatively large percentage of the workforce: 12.31% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.31% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Highlands in 2010 was $47,890, which is wealthy relative to North Carolina and the nation.
 This equates to an annual income of $191,560 for a family of four.

 The people who call Highlands home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Highlands residents report their race to be White, followed by Asian.
 Important ancestries of people in Highlands include German, Scots-Irish, Irish, and Italian.